stevejarvis/stevejarvis.github.io/_posts/2016-09-03-transparent-redirect-sdn.md

 [flow\_redirect\_fl.xml](../resources/sdn-bbag/flow_redirect_fl.xml)
 and [flow\_redirect\_rl.xml](../resources/sdn-bbag/flow_redirect_rl.xml)
 (_fl_ = forward link, _rl_ = reverse link).
-Read through these, cause they are what determines the flows and behavior of the network.
+Read through these, cause they are what determines the flows and behavior of the network (so download them too, we need 'em to reference locally).
 It's really the meat of this whole process.
 The highlights include:

 * Matching the 4-tuple source and destination L2 and L3 addresses over ethernet.
 * Rewriting the destination L2 and L3 addresses (for the forward flow) and the